-PHOTO BY DAN ANDREWS On June 1, Legacy Parks Foundation opened five new trails on Baker Creek Preserve and the new Red Bud Bridge connecting Baker Creek Preserve into Knoxville's Urban Wilderness.
+On June 1, Legacy Parks Foundation opened five new trails on Baker Creek Preserve and the new Red Bud Bridge connecting Baker Creek Preserve into Knoxville's Urban Wilderness.
 This bridge was constructed by Legacy Parks Foundation and the Appalachian Mountain Bike Club with funding from national retailer REI and private donations.
 The new trails were funded by a Recreational Trails Program grant from the Tennessee Department of Environment and Conservation to Legacy Parks.
 The new trails include two dedicated downhill mountain bike trails, a 1.5 mile beginner loop trail and two multi-use trails.
 Pictured are Knoxville Mayor Madeline Rogero and Carol Evans of Legacy Parks and the new Red Bud Bridge.
 Pigeon Forge's July 4 Patriot Festival To Feature Joe Diffie, Fireworks Spectacular Grand Ole Opry member and Grammy Award winner Joe Diffie will rock Patriot Festival, Pigeon Forge's annual blowout to celebrate July 4, immediately before a spectacular fireworks show brightens the sky over this Great Smoky Mountains resort city.
 Activity begins at noon, and onstage entertainment begins at 1:30 p.m. for guests at Patriot Park.
 Admission is free.
-In addition to a varietv of local entertainers music will come from Emily Ann Roberts, who placed second on NBC's "The Voice," and Tribute, a celebration of the Allman Brothers Band.
+In addition to a variety of local entertainers music will come from Emily Ann Roberts, who placed second on NBC's Find The Knoxville Focus on facebook!

+"The Voice," and Tribute, a celebration of the Allman Brothers Band.

 Patriot Festival guests will recognize Diffie's songs that will come from his 20 Top 10 hits and his 13 albums.
 Count on sing-alongs to "John Deere Green," "Prop Me Up Beside the Jukebox" and "If the Devil Danced (in Empty Pockets)."
-Food and family games are part of the day's activities, and guests are welcome to bring lawn chairs and blankets.
-Free parking will be at Patriot Park and the city's Teaster Lane parking lot.
-A free shuttle will run from the Teaster Lane lot.
-Fireworks will begin at approximately 9:30 p.m., and WIVK-FM in Knoxville will simulcast the fireworks show's patriotic soundtrack.
-Information about all aspects of visiting Pigeon Come worship with us New Beverly Forge is available online at MyPigeonForge.com or by calling 800-251-9100.
+Food and family games are part of the day's activities, and guests are welcome to bring